jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/downloading-free-music-from-youtube-to-your-project-folder.md

 # Downloading Free Music from YouTube to Your Project Folder

 YouTube offers free music MP3 files for download.
-If you download an MP3 from YouTube, it must live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, the audio portion of your project will appear offline.
+If you download an MP3 from YouTube, it must live in your project folder \(not the Downloads folder of a lab computer.\) If the MP3 does not live in your project folder, the audio portion of your project will not work.

 1. Open Chrome and go to following URL: [https://www.youtube.com/audiolibrary/music](https://www.youtube.com/audiolibrary/music)
 2. Browse the music library and select a track that fits your project.